dash-docs/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/protx.md

 *Parameter #4---operator payout address*

 {% itemplate ntpd1 %}
-- n: "`operatorPayoutAddress`"
+- n: "`payoutAddress`"
   t: "string (hex)"
   p: "Optional<br>(0 or 1)"
   d: "The Dash address to use for masternode reward payments.
-Must match `collateralAddress` of initial ProRegTx.
 If set to '0' or an empty string, the last on-chain payout address of the masternode will be used."
+{% enditemplate %}

+*Parameter #5---fee source address*

+{% itemplate ntpd1 %}
+- n: "`feeSourceAddress`"
+  t: "string"
+  p: "Optional<br>(0 or 1)"
+  d: "If specified, the wallet will only use coins from this address to fund the ProTx.
+If not specified, `payoutAddress` will be used.
+The private key belonging to this address must be known in your wallet."
 {% enditemplate %}

 *Result---provider update registrar transaction hash*